5 Newton’s shell theorem

 We now introduce a solid sphere with a density law \(\rho = \rho(r)\).
 To obtain the potential \(V(r)\) outside this sphere, we integrate

-To this end, we make use of SymPy, a Python library for symbolic mathematics.
+To illustrate this, we make use of SymPy, a Python library for symbolic mathematics.

 We first define symbolic variables.